vitekign/Mortgage/README.md

 	If it happened more than 4 times, then it is an automatic denial.
 	If the applicant has been late 4 or fewer times, then **fuzzy logic** needs to be employed.
-Also, extenuating circumstances such as family issues must be considered towards a more positive overall outlook.
+Also, extenuating circumstances such as family issues must be considered while giving a more positive overall outlook.

    2. 60-to-90-day late payments
         This case is considered to be worse than the previous one.